May 24-26, 2017

 The Case Method is a powerful teaching approach that combines academic theory with practical application.
 Cases focus on business issues that managers face every day – not fictitious scenarios, but actual real-world problems requiring thorough analysis and planning.
 Ivey’s commitment to real-world learning helps to develop extraordinary leaders that have extraordinary careers.
 Our Case Workshops immerse participants in the Case Method through a combination of participation, case analysis and interactive exercises.

 The workshop focuses on the process of teaching and writing cases.
-During the case teaching section participants will learn: how to create a case teaching plan:
+During the case teaching section participants will learn:

 The case writing section includes the following topics: